Willyan Rocha

-Willyan da Silva Rocha (born 27 January 1995) is a Brazilian footballer who plays as a central defender for Russian club CSKA Moscow.
+Willyan da Silva Rocha (born 27 January 1995) is a Brazilian footballer who plays as a centre-back for Emirati club Al Jazira.

 Club career

 Early career

 Born in Muniz Freire, Espírito Santo, Rocha joined Desportiva Ferroviária's youth setup at the age of seven.
 On 13 January 2015, he was loaned to the under-20 side of Flamengo for one year.

 Rocha returned to Desportiva after Flamengo could not reach an agreement for a permanent transfer, and scored a brace in a friendly against Botafogo on 23 January 2016.
 He featured regularly during the year's Campeonato Capixaba, and moved to Grêmio on 24 July, after not renewing his contract.

 On 8 December 2016, Rocha was loaned to Votuporanguense until the end of the 2017 Campeonato Paulista Série A2.
 He scored his only goal for the club in a 2–0 home win against Mogi Mirim on 2 April.